 Payment gateways have been evolving for decades, and ever since the e-commerce boom, you can now find many different payment processing services online.
-This article will talk about some crucial factors when choosing a payment gateway for your business.
+This article will talk about some crucial factors for choosing the best payment gateway for small businesses — and your business specifically.

 Below, we’ll provide more details on the following:

-A company like this will also handle the negotiation of fees and merchant agreements and the underwriting process, which we’ll get more into later.
+A company like this will also handle the negotiation of fees and merchant agreements as well as the underwriting process, which we’ll get more into later.
 As a business owner, it’s vital that your business transactions are safe and secure, so it’s best to work with a payment processing consultant that will set you on the right path.

 Try your best to choose a payment gateway provider that offers services that allow you to grow with them instead of having to change service providers over and over.
 In the future, if needed, you can switch to a different merchant account whenever you want.
 Leading to my next point, canceling your merchant service agreement can be a pain for you and your business.

 The process of switching payment gateway providers can cause delays in your transactions clearing, not to mention setting up a brand new system and managing the data from your previous provider.
 The list of potential headaches goes on, but these issues can be avoided.

 Outside of finding a payment gateway provider that has the service and integrations you need, it's crucial that you thoroughly understand what their merchant service agreement requires, any fees, and cancellation policies.
 Furthermore, in the next section, I'll provide more insight into protecting your business financially and legally when entering a merchant service agreement.

 When you've chosen the payment gateway provider you'd like to do business with, you won't be far off from signing a merchant agreement.
 This is where you'll find all the extensive details about fees, legalities, cancellation policies, and much more.
 If you end up in any disagreement with your service provider, this agreement will be your defense.